kevinbowen777/odin-project/foundations/05_css_foundations/05_foundations_css_foundations.md

 ##### Chaining Selectors

-Another was to use selectors is to chain them as a list without any separation.
+Another way to use selectors is to chain them as a list without any separation.
 Let's say we have the following HTML:

 ```html